Saturday, February 27, 2021

 Interview with Kamila

-Monika: Today I am taking you on a journey to the East Midlands region of England where I am going to chat with Kamila, an inspirational woman from Poland.
-Kamila is a transgender activist and successful business support analyst in the British civil service.
-I am going to chat with her about her experiences of being a transgender woman both in Poland and the UK.
+Monika: Today, I’m inviting you on a journey to the East Midlands region of England to chat with Kamila, a truly inspiring woman from Poland.
+Kamila is not only a transgender activist but also a successful business support analyst working in the British civil service.
+I’ll be discussing her experiences of living as a transgender woman in both Poland and the UK.
 Hello Kamila!
 Dzień dobry!

 Interview with Alexandra Chandler